soxueren/atsd/api/sql/README.md

 ## Ordering

-By default, rows returned by a query are sorted by entity (ascending), tags(ascending), and time(ascending).

-The default sorting order can be modified with `ORDER BY` clause.
+The default sort order is undefined.
+Ordering can be applied by specifying `ORDER BY` clause.

 ```sql
 SELECT entity, avg(value) FROM "mpstat.cpu_busy"